-Losers Survivors THRIVORS SAY ABOUT WINNING "There's no way I can win" "I'll do everything I can to win."
+Losers SURVIVORS THRIVORS SAY ABOUT WINNING "There's no way I can win" "I'll do everything I can to win."
 "If you win, I will win too."
-EGO NEEDS Seek Attention Be Ruled by Others Seek Admiration Rule Others Earn Respect, Empower Others PERSPECTIVE See a problem in every solution Seek a solution in every problem Help others co-create visions, alternatives, and solutions SELF IMAGE Fix the Blame Fix the Situation Fix what caused the Problem CONTROL Let Life Happen to them, Be the Victim of Circumstances Make Life Happen for them Make Life a Joyous happening for others and themselves Vision Live in the Past Complain about the Present Learn from the Past, Live in the Present, Set Goals for the Future Learn from the past and work in the present to accomplish goals that benefit everyone's future Promises Make Promises they know they won't Keep Make Promises they seldom keep Make Commitments to themselves and others and keep them as a sign of personal integrity REACTIONS React Negatively in spite of their self interest Respond for their own self interest Reinforce balancing the Greater Good & their own Self Interest Emotions Gripe about their failures, Feel Angry and Resentful Cheer about their successes Share the glory, praise the team, & move on to the next level.
+Ego Needs Seek Attention Be Ruled by Others Seek Admiration Rule Others Earn Respect, Empower Others PERSPECTIVE See a problem in every solution Seek a solution in every problem every visions, alternatives, SELF IMAGE Fix the Blame Fix the Situation Fix what caused the Problem CONTROL Let Life Happen to them, Be the Victim of Circumstances Make Life Happen for them Make Life a Joyous happening for others and themselves Vision Live in the Past Complain about the Present Learn from the Past, Live in the Present, Set Goals for the Future Learn from the past and work in the present to accomplish goals that benefit everyone's future PROMISES Make Promises they know they won't Keep Make Promises they seldom keep Make Commitments to themselves and others and keep them as a sign of personal integrity REACTIONS React Negatively in spite of their self interest Respond for their own self interest Reinforce balancing the Greater Good & their own Self Interest EMOTIONS Gripe about their failures, Feel Angry and Resentful Cheer about their successes Share the glory, praise the team, & move on to the next level.
 RELATIONSHIP WITH OTHERS See others as a threat, Blame & manipulate others See others with doubt/distrust, attempt to control See others as potential co-creators of new possibilities